andreaostuni/ros2_setup_guide/wsl2/wsl2_setup_guide.md

 ![install_wsl](/wsl2/images/install_wsl.png)

 This command will enable the features necessary to run WSL and install the Ubuntu 22.04 distribution of Linux.
 You can also install other Linux distributions from the Microsoft Store.

+Follow the instructions on the screen to add your username and password for the Linux distribution.

+**Reboot your machine** to complete the WSL2 install.

 ## 2. Verify installation